What Michelin means for South Australia

 South Australia’s restaurateurs, chefs, diners and food writers have been shouting from the Adelaide Hill-tops for years that the state’s dining scene deserves wider recognition.

-Now, there’s the ambitious US-born chef Justin James, who elevated Restaurant Botanic to top spot in both the delicious. and Gourmet Traveller lists in 2022.
-He revealed to me at the time that he had his eyes on the 50 World’s Best list – another highly regarded ranking system, though one that has come under scrutiny in more recent years over its selection process.
+Today, there’s the ambitious US-born chef Justin James, who elevated Restaurant Botanic to top spot in both the delicious. and Gourmet Traveller lists in 2022.
+He revealed to me at the time that he had his eyes on the 50 World’s Best list – another highly regarded ranking system, though one that is more media driven.

-James has now opened the doors to his first solo project, Restaurant Aptos – a roaming, multi-level dining experience, showcasing Australian native ingredients.
-The timing is ideal.
+James has now opened the doors to his first solo project, Restaurant Aptos – a roaming, multi-level dining experience, showcasing Australian native ingredients at $495 a pop.
+It’s Chef’s Table type stuff.
+And the timing is ideal.

 The proof will be in the pudding.

-It’s reason to celebrate all the players who make South Australia’s dining scene vibrant – not just the star chefs and restaurateurs who often get the spotlight, but also the ones that fly under the radar; the producers, the artisans, the front of house stars and the unsung heroes out back – all of them.
+And it’s reason to celebrate all the players who make our dining scene so vibrant – not only the star chefs who regularly find the spotlight, but also those who fly under the radar; the producers, the artisans, the front of house teams and the unsung heroes out back – all of them.

-The inaugural restaurant section of the Michelin Guide South Australia 2027 will be revealed at an event in October this year.
+The inaugural Michelin Guide South Australia 2027 will be revealed in October this year.

 “The Michelin Guide will contribute to a desire for people to explore.”